Our History

 Built in 1855 by the Morgan Family, our traditional floor maltings was designed around the rigorous protocols of the Malt Tax (repealed in 1880)

-In 1905, our then proprietor Edwin Sloper Beaven (self taught barley breeder) bred the first genetically true barley variety in the world.
+In 1905, our then proprietor Edwin Sloper Beaven, a self taught barley breeder, bred the first genetically true barley variety in the world.
 He named it Plumage Archer

 Warminster Maltings - William Frank Morgan Building